Costindumitru87/Showcase/README.md

 * [*GCP*](https://github.com/Costindumitru87/Showcase/tree/main/GCP)
 * [*ELT_PIPELINES*](https://github.com/Costindumitru87/Showcase/tree/main/ELT_Pipelines)

-This repository can be used a as a cheat sheet, the examples can be used as is, and explanations are provided in code comments and readme.
+This repository can be used as a cheat sheet, the examples can be used as-is, and explanations are provided in code comments and readme.